Couldn't think of a cool title…

 Pentecost and Today’s News

-Filed under: News Worth Knowing, Spirituality, Uncategorized — Nora @ 3:31 pm
+Filed under: News Worth Knowing, Spirituality, Uncategorized — me @ 3:31 pm

 Went to church for the first time in a long while, where several 14 year olds were getting “confirmed”– a process I was never subjected to but might have actually enjoyed as a kid.
 It happens to also be Pentecost Sunday, which is the day the Holy Spirit descended on the disciples and they famously could speak in tongues.
 If you had asked me what Pentecost was before the Service I would have made a bad guess and even now I’m only marginally sure how to spell it.